 Our Diversity, Equity, and Inclusion Journey

 Mathematica believes that organizations can best make progress together when they have a common purpose, shared values, and a mutual desire to learn from and with one another.
-We are proud to partner with organizations that share our vision for shaping a more equitable and just world and our passion for uncovering objective evidence that can chart the path forward.
-Mathematica’s 1,400+ colleagues listen to, respect, and share life experiences with the communities we serve, reflecting and advancing our mission of improving public well-being.
-That is why our ongoing diversity, equity, and inclusion (DE&I) journey is changing who we are; how we relate to each other, our partners, and our communities; and how we approach our work.
-We know that evidence is credible when the methods of our trade are carried out by diverse, equitable, and inclusive project teams.
+We are proud to partner with organizations that share our vision for shaping a more equitable and just world and passion for uncovering objective evidence.
+Our colleagues listen to, respect, and often share life experiences with the communities we serve, reflecting and advancing our mission of improving public well-being.
+We know that evidence can have a greater impact when the methods of our trade are carried out by diverse, equitable, and inclusive project teams.
 Moreover, evidence is credible—and understanding is enhanced—when the communities that are the focus of our work have a voice in what we do and what it means.

 Why Diversity, Equity, and Inclusion Matters

-Read more about what our colleagues have to say about DE&I:
+Learn more about what our colleagues have to say about DEI:

 - Chris Williams, founder of OnPacePlus and Paul Decker, president and CEO of Mathematica, discuss their personal experiences with race and discrimination, as well as how current events informed Mathematica’s engagement in the national dialogue about racial discrimination.